 How can I meet prerequisite requirements and be cleared to register for classes?

-There are five ways students can meet prerequisite requirements:
+There are four ways students can meet prerequisite requirements:

-- Complete the prerequisite course(s) within the San Mateo County Community College District (SMCCD) system, with a grade of “C” or better, or CR (Credit) /P (Pass).
+- Complete the prerequisite course(s) within the San Mateo County Community College District (SMCCD) system, with a grade of “C” or higher, or CR (Credit) / or P (Pass); OR

-- Complete placement tests within the San Mateo County Community College District (SMCCD):
+- Complete English and Math placements within the San Mateo County Community College District (SMCCD); OR

-- Complete the prerequisite course at another regionally accredited college/university in the United States.
+- Complete the prerequisite course at another regionally accredited college/university in the United States.; OR